Baker Mayfield Player Prop Bets for NFL Week 14 | Cleveland vs. Baltimore 12/12/2021

 Matchup vs. Baltimore

-- Mayfield averaged 290.1 passing yards per game in seven matchups against the Ravens, 60.6 yards more than his over/under for Sunday.
+- In seven matchups against the Ravens, Mayfield averaged 290.1 passing yards per game, 60.6 yards more than his over/under for Sunday.

-- Mayfield threw a touchdown pass in all of those outings against the Ravens, while throwing multiple TDs three times.
+- Mayfield recorded one touchdown pass in all of those games against the Ravens, while throwing multiple TDs in three matchups.

-- The Ravens have the NFL's worst pass defense this season, allowing 287.5 yards per game through the air.
+- The Ravens are conceding 287.5 passing yards per game this season, the NFL's worst pass defense.

-- At 1.6 passing TDs allowed per game, the Ravens defense is ranked 15th in the league.
+- The Ravens' defense is 15th in the league, conceding 1.6 passing touchdowns per game.

 Recent Performances